• Skip to main content

 This event qualifies for Continuing Professional Development credits applicable toward Associate Access and Privacy Professional (AAPP)®, Chartered Access and Privacy Professional (CAPP)®, and Master Access and Privacy Professional (MAPP)® designations.

-The content of this event may also be recognized for continuing professional educational credits by other professional associations in Canada and elsewhere.
+The content of this event may also be recognized for continuing professional development credits by other professional associations in Canada and elsewhere.

 Chartered Professional Accountants of Alberta.
 Congress content is relevant and appropriate to members’ work, professional responsibilities, and growth as a CPA.